leancodepl/corelibrary/docs/cqrs/output_caching/index.md

 Called after the handler executes and **before** storing the response in cache.
 Use this to:

-- Inspect the result and conditionally disable caching
+- Inspect the result and conditionally disable storing in cache
-- Modify cache behavior based on the response

 ```csharp
 public override ValueTask ServeResponseAsync(